smaht-dac/submitr/docs/source/credentials.rst

    If you do, you will need to use the ``--keys`` options with the path to your alternate file as an argument, when using the ``smaht-submitr`` commands.

-The format of this file requires in consist of a single `JSON <https://en.wikipedia.org/wiki/JSON>`_ object, where each property is an `environment` name (of your choosing), and where its value is an object containing a ``key``, ``secret``, and ``server`` values, represening your Access Key ID, Secret Access Key, and the target SMaHT server URL.
+The format of this file requires a single `JSON <https://en.wikipedia.org/wiki/JSON>`_ object, where each property is an `environment` name (of your choosing), and where its value is an object containing a ``key``, ``secret``, and ``server`` values, represening your Access Key ID, Secret Access Key, and the target SMaHT server URL.
 For example: